-- Reduce wildfire risk: Removing dense, overgrown vegetation on the south, west and east slopes will decrease the chance of a wildfire reaching the tree canopy, and will improve the Eugene-Springfield Fire Department’s ability to respond to a fire.
+- Reduce wildfire risk: Removing dense, overgrown vegetation and small dead cedars on the south slopes will decrease the chance of a wildfire reaching the tree canopy and will improve the Eugene-Springfield Fire Department’s ability to respond to a fire.
 These actions improve safety for neighboring residences, businesses and park visitors, and will help protect Skinner Butte in the long term.

-- Facilitate public access: A new trail is scheduled to be built in the near future.
-The timing of this summer's vegetation will help facilitate trail siting and improve the efficiency of both projects by reducing timing conflicts.
+- Facilitate public access: Several new trails are scheduled to be built along the south side of Skinner Butte.
+The timing of this winter’s vegetation removal will help facilitate trail siting and improve the efficiency of both projects by reducing timing conflicts.

 - Work with Our Partners: Work with partners including Eugene-Springfield Fire Department, Rotary Club of Eugene, and other interested parties to help ensure Skinner Butte continues to be a wonderful place for people to enjoy.